A Night at the Odeon – Hammersmith 1975: Background

 The show was broadcast on BBC2 as part of the music programme The Old Grey Whistle Test with the audio later broadcast on BBC Radio 1.
 Queen had appeared on the show several times previously when studio tracks were played alongside custom music videos.
 Whistle Test presenter Bob Harris introduced the band onstage and later recalled that Queen "were in party mood at the Hammersmith Odeon that night".
 Unfortunately, the cameras were packed away before the group's second encore, so only the audio of "Seven Seas of Rhye" and "See What a Fool I've Been" were recorded.

 Because of the high-quality recording and filming, and nationwide television and radio broadcast, the gig has become the most popular bootleg recording of Queen.
 Many of the songs in the band's Hammersmith set were dropped on later tours, and did not appear on official live albums such as Live Killers and Live At Wembley '86.

 The original multi-track tapes of the show were believed to be lost, before being recovered in 2009 and restored by Queen sound engineers Justin Shirley-Smith, Kris Fredriksson, and Josh Macrae.
 A 50-minute performance of the show was broadcast that year, again on BBC2.
 In 2011, a few of the tracks from this gig were officially released elsewhere as bonus tracks on reissues of Queen's studio albums: "White Queen" on Universal Records' reissue of Queen II and "Now I'm Here" on Sheer Heart Attack.
 "Ogre Battle" was also released as video only on the iTunes deluxe versions of the latter.

 Release

 The remastered and restored show was shown at a special screening on 8 October 2015 at Olympic Studios Cinema, Barnes, where some of A Night at the Opera had been recorded.

-The album was released on 20 November in CD, DVD, SD Blu-ray and double vinyl formats, as well as a deluxe box set including a hardback book, reproductions of period-specific tour memorabilia, and an audio recording of the band's soundcheck for the show.
+The album was released on 20 November in CD, DVD, SD Blu-ray and double vinyl formats, as well as a deluxe box set including a hardback book, reproductions of period-specific tour memorabilia, and an audio recording of Now I'm Here recorded during the band's soundcheck for the show.
 The DVD/Blu-ray release also features bonus material from Queen's first tour of Japan in 1975 at the Nippon Budokan, and a 22-minute documentary featuring interviews from May, Roger Taylor and Harris entitled Looking Back at the Odeon.